The article lists out all the areas where you can and should save money on new construction.

-Some of this needs to be planned out from the start of the land purchase, some will come in later in design and then materials, and others are mistakes that will cost you money (and therefore will save money to prevent).
+Some of this needs to be planned out from the start of the land purchase, some will come in later in the design and then materials, and others are mistakes that will cost you money (and therefore will save money to prevent).

-My focus is on good quality building but also on green healthy building.
-Green building with low VOC materials doesn’t have cost more than your average mid to upper range home, but building high quality – something that isn’t going to go moldy – is going to cost more up front.
+Green building with low VOC materials doesn’t have to cost more than your average mid to upper-range home, but building high-quality – something that isn’t going to go moldy – is going to cost more upfront.

-This post contains affiliate links.
-Upon purchase, I earn a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I earn a commission at no extra cost to you.

 The Site – Ways to Save Money on Site Selection